Modernizing Keycloak - Building Custom Themes with React, Tailwind v4, and Shadcn UI

 Why use this starter?

 While Keycloakify does the heavy lifting of compiling React to Keycloak themes, setting up a production-ready project still takes time.
-This repository comes pre-configured with everything you need for a professional identity provider.
+This starter comes pre-configured with everything you need for a professional identity provider, and now it's available as an npm package for instant setup.

 // src/login/i18n.ts